emma-wilson/prereg-workshop-template/_episodes/text-lesson_7.md

 originalRepository: UKRN-Open-Research/ukrn-wb-lesson-templates

 ---
-Take participants through the steps of how to write a RR, referring to this checklist, practical recommendations or other resources as necessary.
+Take participants through the steps of how to write a RR, referring to this [checklist](https://osf.io/93znh/), [practical recommendations](https://www.cell.com/trends/neurosciences/fulltext/S0166-2236(19)30124-9) or [other resources](https://www.cos.io/initiatives/registered-reports) as necessary.

 ## Make sure your study is suitable as a RR
 The RR should ideally have a well-defined research question that will be informative no matter the results (i.e., not only interesting if the hypothesis is confirmed).